 This bill amends various sections of Alaska's laws regarding the placement of children in need of aid, adoption processes, and foster care licensing.
-Key provisions include the requirement for the Department of Family and Community Services to provide advance notice to relevant parties before a nonemergency transfer of a child, allowing foster parents who have cared for a child for at least 18 months to request a hearing to oppose such transfers.
-The bill also mandates that the department conduct a diligent search for suitable placements with adult family members or friends when a child is removed from their home, and it outlines the rights of foster parents to access medical records of the children in their care.
+Key provisions include the requirement for the Department of Family and Community Services to provide advance notice to relevant parties when transferring a child from one placement to another, allowing foster parents who have cared for a child for at least 18 months to request a hearing to oppose such transfers.
+The bill also mandates that the department conduct a diligent search for suitable adult family members or friends for child placement and provides foster parents with the right to obtain medical records of the child they care for.

-Additionally, the bill introduces a new section that specifies the procedures for conducting a diligent search for potential placements, including interviewing family members and utilizing available databases.
-It emphasizes the importance of considering the best interests of the child in placement decisions and provides guidelines for the approval of adult family members seeking to adopt.
-The bill also clarifies that poverty or inadequate housing cannot be used as prima facie evidence against placing a child with a family member or friend.
+Additionally, the bill introduces a new section outlining the procedures for conducting a diligent search for potential placements, including interviewing family members and utilizing available databases.
+It emphasizes the importance of placing children with adult family members or friends whenever possible, while also detailing the rights of adult family members in the adoption process.
+The bill specifies that poverty or inadequate housing cannot be used as prima facie evidence against placing a child with a family member or friend.
 The effective date for these changes is set for January 1, 2026.

 Statutes affected: